Four ways to tell better stories with research data

 Just like dear ol’ dad and Jimmy-the-best-man, who prepared for their deliveries by understanding their audience, think carefully about who will receive your story, and how it will enlighten, entertain, or provide interest to them.
 Hopefully, you uncovered what the business goals were at the start of your market research project; your story will speak to the stakeholders in charge of achieving these goals.
 Let these desires drive the content, context, and tone of your story.

 - Acknowledge the challenge of simplicity

 We recently posted a blog about finding simplicity in today’s current deluge of data.
 This is such an important point for us, as storytellers, when we attempt to successfully distill down the information overload and produce nuggets of interest or entertainment for someone.
-We must simplify our message so it’s easy to connect and relate with.
+We must simplify our message, so it’s easy to connect and relate to it.